CMYKSCRIPTS/Indicators/░▒▓█ CMYK ◊ RMI █▓▒░.md

 Two Timescales, to overview the broader trend, and fast movements.

 ## Usage
-RMI indicates overbought and oversold zones, and can be used for divergence and trend analysis.
+RMI indicates `overbought` and `oversold` zones, and can be used for divergence and trend analysis.

-## Future Prospects
+## Prospects
-Self adjusting levels, relative to an SMA trend.
+* Self adjusting levels, relative to an SMA trend.
-Alternative RMI, which functions as an overlay.
+* Alternative RMI, which functions as an overlay.

 ```